strongbox/strongbox-docs/docs/developer-guide/building-the-code.md

 ```

 At this point, you should be able to `git clone` the project properly under Windows and procceed with the build.

+### Windows 10

+If some tests on master or other stable branch cannot pass consider running terminal as administrator.

 ## Spring Boot